github/docs/content/get-started/getting-started-with-git/ignoring-files.md

    $ touch .gitignore
   ```

-If the command succeeds, it won't output anything.
+   If the command succeeds, there will be no output.

 For an example *.gitignore* file, see "[Some common .gitignore configurations](https://gist.github.com/octocat/9257657)" in the Octocat repository.

 If you want to ignore a file that is already checked in, you must untrack the file before you add a rule to ignore it.
 From your terminal, untrack the file.